MYanello/homelab/README.md

 This is my attempt to move my homelab from manual deployed using mostly docker compose and manual editing of a handful of config files, to a more modern gitops approach.
 The k8s cluster is a picocluster 3 node cluster with raspberry pi 4 4gbs, then there is a consumer desktop running a amd 5900x and quadro rtx 4000 that is used for specific workloads.
+I also added an ewaste tier laptop I used in college for fun.

 Bootstrapping is done by running the ansible playbook to set up k3s, then the terraform to set up argocd and other core components.

 ## Worklog

+### 02.07.25

+- Flipped switch to disable docker and bring server into the cluster.
+Frigate is happily using time slicing, the tpu, and the gpu

 ### 02.06.25

 - Working on moving monitoring to k8s
 - Grafana seems like I can gitops the whole config.
 For another day, for now we'll use persistent storage for the config.
 - VMstack should deploy everything for monitoring that I had in docker compose in one shot.
   - This crashed my cluster.
 I will go back a step and set resource limits on everything.

 ### 01.28.25

 - Continued migrating basic non-gpu services
 - Rxresume pdf download may not be possible to get working with the way routing is setup in there
 - Backrest may be tricky to get the paths going correctly.
 I will nodeselect it to the server and local storage for later and hopefully that simplifies things.
 - For using the gpu, may need to switch from nvidia device plugin to gpu operator for time slicing

 ### 01.27.25

 - Moved vaultwarden to 'production'.
 For ha I'll need to setup a better db backend than sqlite.
 - Migrated most media server services to k8s.
 Main trickiness was with qbittorrent so the other things have went straight to prod
 - Tautulli has been a bit slow.
 Going to try putting it on the hp laptop to see if it is a pi/microsd issue.